WHAT IS THIS STUDY?

 Since 2008, every three years, our team has surveyed men who have sex with men in New Orleans and surrounding parishes.
 Please take a look at the findings from our previous studies.
 Everyone who participates in our survey helps us create more opportunities to improve the health care of men who have sex with men in our community.
 We are grateful to all of you.

-This website was created by the Bonne Santé Nola research team with the input of New Orleans community members.
-The research we do is part of a Centers for Disease Control and Prevention (CDC) national survey that takes place in 22 metropolitan areas around the United States.
-Each year we survey different populations to learn about HIV prevalence, sex and drug use, HIV testing, and use of local HIV prevention programs.
+This website was created by the Bonne Santé Nola survey team with the input of New Orleans community members.
+The surveys and testing we do are part of a Centers for Disease Control and Prevention (CDC) national survey that takes place in 22 metropolitan areas around the United States.
+Each year we survey different populations to learn about sexual health, HIV prevalence, and factors that affect people’s sexual health.
 The data we collect is anonymous and no names or contact info are attached to it.
 The Bonne Santé team at CrescentCare has been an important and successful part of this effort since 2008.
-The survey helps us to figure out how best to promote the health and wellness of gay, bi, and other men who have sex with men in New Orleans and surrounding parishes.
-The findings help the CDC, the state, and the city to allocate resources and to design programs that assist the community.
+The survey helps us to figure out how best to promote the health and wellness of gay, bi, and other men who have sex with men (GBM) in New Orleans and surrounding parishes.
+The findings help the CDC, the state, and the city to allocate resources for the GBM community.

 THE BONNE SANTÉ TEAM